Jieyu126/SEDEX/README.md

 - Prepare a list of targets in the file, $\texttt{Data/Input\\_Fits/TOIs/UserInputData.csv}$, with these columns: starID, teff, tefferr, logg, loggerr, feh, feherr, Av, and Averr.
 Note that starID has to be Gaia DR3 source_id.
 Av and Averr can be NaN.
 The sample name, TOIs, can be optionally changed in the file $\texttt{inlist.py}$.
 - Configure the inlist file, $\texttt{inlist.py}$.
 Suggest to use default values.
 - Run $\texttt{submit.sh}$, if the single star mode is set, or run $\texttt{submit\\_slurm.sh}$ for HPC, if the batch mode is set.
-- Derived parameters are damped into this filet:
+- Derived parameters are damped into this file:
 	$\texttt{Data/Output\\_Fits/TOIs/SEDFits/MARCS/Output\\_SED\\_Fits\\_Final.csv}$.
  The figures of the Blackbody fitting and SED fitting are stored at $\texttt{Figures/TOIs/}$.